adaapp/primers-portfolio-e457/README.md

 ### Primer 7 - Sleep timer

 The sleep timer primer included the introduction to multi-threading.
-This technique is used in C++ to run programs at the same time instead of running a program one at a time.
+This technique is used in C++11 and later versions to run programs at the same time instead of running a program one at a time.
 The purpose is to increase the programs time execution.

 To help complete this challenge I needed to break the overall problem down into the following main tasks: